Puriney/LV_METRIC/README.md

 # LV_METRIC
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.193305.svg)](https://doi.org/10.5281/zenodo.193305)

-My Matlab Implementation for LV Myocardial Effusion Threshold Reduction with Intravoxel Computation (LV-METRIC) developed by Yi Wang's lab at Cornell MRI Research lab.
+Matlab Implementation for LV Myocardial Effusion Threshold Reduction with Intravoxel Computation (LV-METRIC) developed by Yi Wang's lab at Cornell MRI Research lab.

+# Notice

+This is **not** the official code for reproducing the results of paper.
+Yun developed the codes by reading and following the description in the paper.

 # Paper source